Albert0i/RedisVectorSearch/README.md

 ![alt Distance metric](img/DistanceMetric.JPG)

-- Euclidean distance is a measure of the straight-line distance between two points in Euclidean space.
-In two-dimensional space, this is the familiar distance we think of in geometry.
+- **Euclidean Distance (L2 norm)** calculates the linear distance between two points within a multi-dimensional space.
+Lower values indicate closer proximity, and hence higher similarity.
+For illustration purposes, let's assess `product 1 `and `product 2` from the earlier ecommerce dataset and determine the `Euclidean Distance` considering all features.
 ![alt Euclidean distance](img/EuclideanDistance.webp)

-- The inner product, also known as the dot product, is a fundamental operation in linear algebra and vector calculus.
-It is a way to multiply two vectors to produce a scalar (a single number).
+- **Inner Product** (dot product) The inner product (or dot product) isn't a distance metric in the traditional sense but can be used to calculate similarity, especially when vectors are normalized (have a magnitude of 1).
+It's the sum of the products of the corresponding entries of the two sequences of numbers.
+The inner product can be thought of as a measure of how much two vectors "align" in a given vector space.
+Higher values indicate higher similarity.
+However, the raw values can be large for long vectors; hence, normalization is recommended for better interpretation.
+If the vectors are normalized, their dot product will be 1 if they are identical and 0 if they are orthogonal (uncorrelated).

-- Cosine distance is a measure of the angle between two non-zero vectors in a multi-dimensional space.
-It is derived from the cosine similarity, which measures the cosine of the angle between two vectors.
-While cosine similarity ranges from -1 to 1, cosine distance is a measure that ranges from 0 to 1 and represents the angular distance between the vectors.
+- **Cosine Similarity** measures the cosine of the angle between two vectors.
+The cosine similarity value ranges between -1 and 1.
+A value closer to 1 implies a smaller angle and higher similarity, while a value closer to -1 implies a larger angle and lower similarity.
+Cosine similarity is particularly popular in NLP when dealing with text vectors.
+If two vectors are pointing in the same direction, the cosine of the angle between them is 1.
+If they're orthogonal, the cosine is 0, and if they're pointing in opposite directions, the cosine is -1.
 ![alt Cosine distance](img/CosineSimilarity.webp)

 > The above metrics calculate distance between two vectors, where the smaller the value is, the closer the two vectors are in the vector space.